RobinSteiger/yolov5-norfair-live-tracking/README.md

 - Position in % relative to the calibrated zone
 - Moving/Immobile

-This project was realized in the context of the 5 semester's project at [HEIA-FR] (https://www.heia-fr.ch/) and used in an interactive art installation at [Murten Licht Festival 2024] (https://fr.murtenlichtfestival.ch/).
+This project was realized in the context of the 5 semester's project at [HEIA-FR](https://www.heia-fr.ch/) and used in an interactive art installation at [Murten Licht Festival 2024](https://fr.murtenlichtfestival.ch/).

 The project was realized under the supervision of **Beat Wolf**, **Damien Goetschi** and **Jean Hennebert**.